JamieSandalls-PTS/Hear-O/README.md

 transparent, click-through, always-on-top overlay. `app/main.py` wires it all together with a tray icon and the global hotkey.

+## Feedback and improvements

+- Your feedback and suggestions are welcome.
+- It is possible to improve the sound descriptions with the use of larger classification models.
+In this build the feature is not included, as it would increase latency and require more hardware resources.

 ## Support / donate

 Hear-O is free for personal and non-commercial use.
 If it helps you and you'd